3 Tips to Lower Your Stress Today!

 Our body interprets this abnormal inflammatory response as additional stress, which again activates the HPA axis, creating a vicious cycle of stress, infection, immune system dysregulation, and worsening infection.

-In addition to increased susceptibility to infectious disease like COVID-19, chronic stress has also been linked to cardiovascular disease, autoimmune disorders, asthma exacerbation, stomach ulcers, diabetes, sleep disturbances, and mental illness.
+In addition to increased susceptibility to infections, chronic stress has also been linked to cardiovascular disease, autoimmune disorders, asthma exacerbation, stomach ulcers, diabetes, sleep disturbances, and mental illness.

 What can you do to lower chronic stress and the vicious inflammatory response cycle?